 Most recently I’ve cooked up an idea for a sequel to an existing historical, iconic story with potential for a series of young-person adventures.
 An enormous amount of historical research will be needed, and most importantly, I’d like to find someone with a talent for historical fiction to collaborate with.
 I’d be great on the plotting but don’t have much confidence in my talent for such fiction writing.

 Meanwhile, with my operatic inclination I’ve had a number of bright ideas for libretti, including those three historical novel plots mentioned earlier.
 I’ve also been hot for years to do a libretto on the gay love story of Hadrian and Antinoos.
-Is there an adventurous composer in the house?
+Again, is there an adventurous composer in the house?

 Performance: After performing (technically speaking) in a ballet and two operas, as well as having a speaking role in a Shakespearean play, I tried my hand in the 80’s at stage managing for two productions at the Santa Fe Community Theatre.
 After that I limited my theatrical activity to writing for the stage.
-However, I’ve been told many times since that I’ve still got a great speaking voice, and I contemplate doing public/recorded book readings.
-What I really need, I guess, is a producer, someone to make it happen.
+However, I’ve been told many times since that I’ve still got a great speaking voice (perhaps getting a bit gravelly with age), and I contemplate doing public/audio book readings.
+What I really need is a producer, someone to make it happen.
 Or make me make it happen.

-Architecture: In line with earthworking, I’ve also had some philosophical ideas about architecture, namely the spiritual symbolism of building into rather than on the earth.
+Architecture: I’ve also had some philosophical ideas about architecture, namely the spiritual symbolism of building into rather than on the earth.
 I’ve dug countless fantasy houses sunken into hillsides or tunneled into cliffs and burrowed out many other semi-subterranean abodes.
 (The totally subterranean I leave to my friend and inspiration Ra Paulette, whose thing is creating caves like you’ve never seen.)

 Unable to do a more grandiose project, by around 2002 while the Grandfatherly gay character, I’d dug a semi-subterranean greenhouse.
 It was a hole 32’ long x 18’ wide x 6’ deep below a 4’ terrace wall; a greenhouse roof laid from the top of the terrace to the other side of the hole did the rest of the job.
 One entered from a side-end of the low-profile roof and came into a high-roofed terrarium needing minimal heating in winter but major ventilation in summer.
 Sorry that it can no longer be seen since after 12 years without much maintenance, it deteriorated to point of demolition.
 Sic transit gloria!